bitcoin-sv/arc/doc/README.md

 The specification of the callback objects, along with examples, can be found [here for single](https://github.com/bitcoin-sv/arc/blob/main/doc/api.md#callback) callback and [here for batched](https://github.com/bitcoin-sv/arc/blob/main/doc/api.md#batchedCallbacks) callbacks.

-To prevent DDoS attacks on callback receivers, each Callbacker service instance sends callbacks to the specified URLs in a serial (sequential) manner, ensuring that only one request is sent at a time.
+To prevent DDoS attacks on callback receivers, each Callbacker service instance sends callbacks to the specified URLs a limited number of times.
+This limit is configurable and defaults to a maximum of `10` attempts per callback.

 The Callbacker handles request retries and treats any HTTP status code outside the range of `200–299` as a failure.
-If the receiver fails to return a success status after a certain number of retries, the callback will be retried later.
-Callbacker sends the http messages in chronological order.
-If a callback fails, Callbacker will resend the same callback until the callback is sent successfully, or it expires before it attempts to send the next callback.

->NOTE: Callbacks that have not been successfully sent for an extended period (e.g., 24 hours) are no longer sent.
+If the receiver fails to return a success status, the callback will be retried later.
+Callbacker sends the status updates in chronological order per transaction.
+If a callback fails, Callbacker will resend the same callback until the callback is sent successfully, or the maximum number of retries is reached.
+There is also an expiration time for callbacks, which is configurable and defaults to 24 hours.
+Callbacks that have not been successfully sent during the expiration time are no longer sent.

 Multiple instances of Callbacker can run in parallel.